-Organizations that sponsor readings and workshops in New York State or California, or Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, or Washington, D.C., may apply for grants to be used for writers' fees.
+Organizations that sponsor readings and workshops in New York State or California, or Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, or Washington, D.C., are welcome to apply for mini-grants to be used for writers' fees.

-To support as many literary events as possible, we generally grant no more than $1,500 to organizations in New York State and California, and $500 to organizations in Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, and Washington, D.C., during the course of our fiscal year (July 1 to June 30).
+To support as many literary events as possible, we generally grant no more than $3,000 to organizations in New York State, and $500 to organizations in California, Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, and Washington, D.C., during the course of our fiscal year (July 1 to June 30).
 Decisions on maximum grant amounts are based on the availability of funds and are made at the discretion of Poets & Writers.

-We make grants for writers' fee payments only.
-Grant checks are payable to the writer and sent to the sponsor, which is responsible for delivering them to the author.
+We make mini-grants for writers' fee payments only.
+Grant checks are sent directly to the writer.
 We do not fund administrative costs, publicity, transportation, or other expenses related to producing events.
 We do not fund in-school events, children's events, staged dramatic readings, or storytelling events featuring non-original or adapted works.

 * In California, we generally grant no more than $500 total for a workshop series.

-Events must be open to the public, with the exception of events taking place in institutions such as prisons and nursing homes.
+Events must be open to the public, with the exception of events taking place in institutions such as correctional facilities and nursing homes.

-Published poets, fiction writers, creative nonfiction writers, and performance poets are eligible to receive fee payments from Poets & Writers.
+Published poets, fiction writers, creative nonfiction writers, and performance poets are eligible to receive grant payments from Poets & Writers.
 A writer’s bio listing publication or spoken word performance credits must be included in the application to show that the writer is eligible.

-The project director and employees of the organization sponsoring the event are not eligible for funding.
+The event organizer, board members, and paid employees of the organization sponsoring the event are not eligible for funding.

-Writers are paid as independent contractors and are not employees of Poets & Writers.
+Writers are paid as grant recipients and are not employees of Poets & Writers.